Austin Hunkin is a Business Intern and a student at Indiana University studying Finance at the Kelley School of Business.

 In terms of the work I’ve done here, I’ve utilized my skills with Excel to produce spreadsheets that analyze demographic information and determine factors affecting the pipeline of projects.
 I’ve also helped with the marketing of the Morale software, edit project documents, and research.
 I really enjoy understanding how the skills I’m learning at Indiana University translate into the real-world, and what skills a company like this finds valuable.
 I look forward to developing my IT skills throughout my time in the Kelley School of Business, and learning how I can provide significant value to any company I end up working for.

 In all, I can see why SEP was named one of the best places to work in Indiana.
 It provides their employees with great benefits, a friendly, supportive working environment, and the tools to produce software of the utmost quality in one of the most efficient and effective ways possible.
 I’m proud to have been given the experience to work at such a great company, and know that I will continue to grow and learn throughout the remainder of my time here.
-Why Software Engineering Professionals?
+Why SEP?
 Because SEP balances work and play perfectly, and truly makes you look forward coming to work.